tsodapop/CS528-Project-1/index.md

 - [UIC Grove](http://www.evl.uic.edu/aej/528/Chicago-UIC.zip)
   - Uses:
     - The given base code was provided for interaction with Unity and the CAVE2.
+    - Additionally, scripts for clicking and hovering for sounds and effects were adapted from the given base code example files for Cube World Example.
 - [Chicken Piece](https://assetstore.unity.com/packages/3d/props/food/chicken-piece-free-160801)
   - Uses:
     - The Chicken Piece was used at the benches to show food consumption.